What is your pricing?

 You're more expensive than the other photographers I've talked to.
 Why?

 I could talk about the cost of high-quality professional gear and running a business, insurance, and so forth.
 Everyone will do that because all professionals have those expenses.
 We all spend time with clients before and after the assignment that adds up, we all have editing time and post-production time that clients don't even see.
 Professionals will generally have a minimum and maximum price they can accept for an assignment.
 While hobbyists (those doing this part time) and beginner pros with limited experience and resources will go as low as they need to to win a job.
 Like most things however, you will get what you pay - and Buyer Beware.

 Since there is no hard and fast rate that photographers have to set themselves at, we're all free to set our own price point.
 Mine is higher than some, not as high as others.
-My rate is set where it is because of my experience, my ability to create beauty in any and all situations, my extremely high-quality final product, my ability to create images that have my unique "fingerprint" and because my work is worth the investment.
+My rate is set where it is because of my experience, ability to create beauty in any and all situations, high-quality final product, ability to create images that have my unique "fingerprint," and because my work is worth the investment.

 As a creative, it's very hard to talk about worth and how that equates to money.
-However, I can confidently say, with the years of experience I bring to the table, that the work that I will do for you and the services that I and my team provide to our clients are accurately priced.
-Furthermore, I am confident that my personality and attention to service adds a bit of a premium. :)
+However, I can confidently say, with the years of experience I bring to the table, that the work that I will do for you and the services that I provide to my clients are accurately priced.
+Furthermore, I am confident that my personality and attention to service will justify the premium. :)

 Finally, I am always happy to talk through rates and pricing and customize something that can hopefully fit your budget.
 Just request a quote online, email me or call and we can chat!

 Do you do weddings?
 I love your style but your website seems so different from the other wedding photographers we have been looking at.